 Introduction

-Iron deficiency anaemia (IDA) occurs in more severe stages of iron deficiency, when the body is iron deficient to the degree that red blood cell and haemoglobin (Hb) production is reduced.
-The cause of IDA is often multifactorial, and can be broadly attributed to:
+Iron deficiency develops over time when the body’s iron demand is not met by iron absorption.
+IDA occurs in the more severe stages of iron deficiency, when the body is iron deficient to the degree that red blood cell and haemoglobin (Hb) production is reduced.

 Drug therapy / treatment options